-Gray is a smaller suburb in Northern Territory within the Palmerston local government area (postcode 0830).
+Gray (postcode 0830) is a smaller residential area in Northern Territory within the Palmerston local government area.
 With a population of 3,142, the suburb has a mix of young professionals and families with a median age of 34.
 Households earn a median income of $77K per year, with an average household size of 2.4 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.4% year-on-year at the LGA level.
+NT employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+NT also had 4 Commonwealth-backed major projects under construction, 3 underway, and 5 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are technicians & trades, clerical & administrative, community & personal service.
+Employment in the area leans toward public admin & safety and healthcare.
 The top ancestries reported are Australian, English, Aboriginal Australian.

 Gray is served by 1 school, including 1 primary.
 The average ICSEA score is 808, which is well below the national average of 1,000.
 Public transport access includes 14 bus stops.

-From an investment perspective, Gray offers a gross rental yield of 4.0%, rated as moderate yield.
-Property prices sit below the state median ($390K/$711K), suggesting a potential value opportunity.
+Looking at the investment signals, The gross rental yield works out to roughly 4.0%, which reads as moderate yield.
+Property prices sit below the state median ($390K/$711K), which can point to relative value.
 The price-to-income ratio of 5.1x is considered affordable.
 House prices have moved -2.5% year-on-year.
+Population growth of +1.4% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.